(from the Latin for “power of the county”)

-The history of policing helps us understand key aspects of the state’s management and their reasoning behind conducting state affairs in the digital age.
+The history of policing helps us understand critical aspects of the state’s management and their reasoning behind conducting state affairs in the digital age.
 We are taught about public safety through law enforcement and intelligence agencies.
 They tell us what is safe, how to understand and define it, and thus we allow them to use technology in increasingly oppressive ways.
 We cannot reform our way out of systematic problems.
 Reforms have been attempted before; implicit bias training, body cameras, the ban of chokeholds, amongst others.
 These reforms do not work.
-They are simply surface bandages on a deep rooted issue.
+They are simply surface bandages on a deep-rooted issue.

-Now imagine yourself walking in Victoria park and you see a homeless person sleeping on a bench.
+Now imagine yourself walking in Victoria park, and you see a homeless person sleeping on a bench.
 A city employee comes by and checks if they need a place to sleep, food, water, or healthcare.
 One hour later, those who want another place to sleep have one.

 Now imagine you don’t feel safe in your neighbourhood where incidents of gun violence are rising.
 A trauma-informed crisis intervention team works with community activists to disarm and de-escalate conflicts.
 People doing harm are connected to services that address the underlying problem.

 New scenario: imagine someone is behaving erratically and is in harm’s way.
-You text a number and an unarmed urgent responder trained in behaviour and mental health comes within 5 minutes.
+You text a number, and an unarmed urgent responder trained in behaviour and mental health comes within 5 minutes.
 An hour later, that person is safe and getting the support they need.

 Or, someone seems to be snooping in car windows on your block.
 You call your neighbours who are trained in self-defence and de-escalation who help you approach the person.
-An hour later the conflict is resolved & the person responsible is getting the support they need.
+An hour later, the conflict is resolved & the person responsible is getting the support they need.

-Now you are driving in your car, and you don’t realize but your brake lights aren’t working.
-A city employee signals for you to pull-over, says “Hey-how about I replace those lights for you right here so no one gets hurt?”.
+Now you are driving in your car, and you don’t realize, but your brake lights aren’t working.
+A city employee signals for you to pull over, says “Hey-how about I replace those lights for you right here so no one gets hurt?”.
 An hour later, both lights work & you’re at home.